AntoineSavage/pizzascript/README.md

 Keep in mind that manipulating the implicit context can cause the resulting function to misbehave, for example if a key of the implicit context is removed or is replaced with an incompatible value

+Also, note that a function's implicit context is ignored when comparing functions for equality or ordering (i.e. using functions `eq` and `lt`)

 ### Recursion and the implicit context

 In order for recusrion to work, a function's implicit context needs to contain itself.
 For this reason, defining functions using `def` will not allow recursion, since `def` does not modify the defined values whatsoever.
 Therefore, recursive functions must be defined using `defun`, which only works on functions but will add the function's own name to its own implicit context, thus allowing simple recursion to work